 - Creates an alternate space for the sink or hob

 - Also gives an option to add seating in the modular kitchen layout plan

 - Evidently, a great opportunity to create a focal point in the kitchen

 - Can complicate the golden triangle

 - Can also become dead space if not utilised well

 - Installing an island will add to your kitchen renovation cost

 - I can also make your kitchen look dense if the chosen colour palette is on the darker side

-Also check out the Pros & Cons of Having a Kitchen Island.
+Also Read: Pros & Cons of Having a Kitchen Island

 #6: Peninsula Modular Kitchens

 Confused about all the island and peninsula talk?
 We assure you that this is still a modular kitchen planning and designing guide and not a geography lesson!
 A peninsula kitchen is nothing but an island counter that is attached to the wall; which means that it is not a stand-alone block.
 Just like islands, peninsulas or G-shaped kitchens (as they are also called) give you extra counter space while creating a seating area, too.

 Ideal for: Families that host regular social gatherings.